 1. Assets Statement

-One of the most important pieces of information that your mortgage pre-approval hinges on is your ability to pay the closing costs and make the down payment.
+One of the most important pieces of information that your mortgage pre-approval hinges on is your ability to pay the closing costs and make a down payment.
 You also need to have enough cash reserves to meet their lending formula.

 2. Income Statement

-You’ll also need recent pay stubs that not only show your current income, but also your income as of that date and any other kind of income — including, but not limited to — bonuses and alimony.
+You’ll also need recent pay stubs that not only show your current income, but your income as of that date and any other kind of income — including, but not limited to — bonuses and alimony.

 3. Verification of Employment